Georgetown football player charged in fatal shooting did not know of robbery plans, defense attorneys say

-Those lawyers said in court and in filings that although Williams was probably at the scene of the killing, he did not brandish a firearm or shoot Nurudeen Thomas in the early morning hours of July 21 in the Petworth neighborhood.
+Those lawyers said in court and in filings that although Williams was probably at the scene of the killing, he did not brandish a firearm or shoot Nurudeen Thomas in the early-morning hours of July 21 in the Petworth neighborhood.
 No other arrests have been made.

 On Thursday, a federal judge in the District upheld a magistrate judge’s decision in Georgia and allowed Williams to await trial in home detention and ordered him to wear an electronic monitoring device.

-Federal prosecutors in Georgia and in the District had opposed releasing Williams, arguing he posed a danger to the community.
+Federal prosecutors in Georgia and in the District had opposed releasing Williams, arguing that he posed a danger to the community.
 Prosecutors also noted that the judge in Atlanta said the government has a “very strong case,” even as she granted his release.

 Prosecutors appealed, but their argument was rejected by Judge Beryl A. Howell of the U.S. District Court for the District of Columbia.
 At some point, Williams will be arraigned on the murder charge in D.C.
 Superior Court.
 Williams’s father said Friday that he does not know when that will happen.

-D.C. police and prosecutors allege Williams, a wide receiver who has been suspended from the Georgetown University football team, was among four people involved in the July incident that occurred about 5 a.m. in the 4100 block of 14th Street NW.
+D.C. police and prosecutors allege that Williams, who has been suspended from the Georgetown University football team, was among four people involved in the July incident that occurred about 5 a.m. in the 4100 block of 14th Street NW.

 Prosecutors said two men drove from Georgia to the District and picked up Williams at an off-campus apartment in Northwest Washington.
 They picked up a fourth person later.